Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Related Work

 \subsection{Denoising Methods on Graphs}

 Denoising on graphs has been successfully applied to the recommendation~\cite{fan2023graph} and social networks~\cite{quan2023robust}.
 RGCF~\cite{tian2022learning} proposed a self-supervised robust graph collaborative filtering model to denoise unreliable interactions and preserve the diversity in a contrastive way for the recommendation.
-Similarly, SGDL~\cite{gao2022self} provided a universal solution using self-guided learning to denoise implicit noisy feedback that can generalize to various recommendation tasks.
-However, these methods are limited in their ability to denoise noisy interactions with positive and negative feedback in domain-specific networks, and cannot consider the complex relationships in biomedical KGs.
-To tackle these limitations, inspired by the smoothing insight in image denoising~\cite{ma2018deep,guo2019smooth}, we blur the complex relations to ignore task-irrelevant edges and learn the reliable interactions of the local subgraph.
+Similarly, SGDL~\cite{gao2022self} provided a universal solution using self-guided learning to denoise implicit noisy feedback that can be generalized to various recommendation tasks.
+However, these methods are limited in their ability to denoise noisy interactions with positive and negative feedback in domain-specific networks, and difficult to work on the complex biomedical KGs.
+To tackle these limitations, inspired by the smoothing insight in image denoising~\cite{ma2018deep,guo2019smooth}, we blur the complex relations to contain consistent semantics and learn the reliable interactions from the local subgraph.